stillwater-sc/dfa-documentation/content/design/currentstate.md

 For high-performance computing, the mandate is even stronger.
-A typical HPC application will use tens of thousands of processors in a synchronized manner, and thus one slow process can impede the progress of tens of thousands other processes, destroying the performance of the parallel application.
-In addition to requiring that all requests are serviced from memory, it is also paramount that the algorithm keeps all the processors busy by load balancing and overlapping data accesses with computation.
+A typical HPC application will use tens of thousands of processors in a synchronized manner, and one slow process can impede the progress of tens of thousands other processes, destroying the performance of the parallel application.
+It is paramount for parallel algorithms to distribute the data structures on which to compute in such a way that the working set is in memory across all processing nodes.

-This is particularly important when operands need to traverse the weakest link in a parallel computation: the communication link/network.
+In addition to requiring that all requests are serviced from memory, the algorithm should aim to keeps all the processors busy by balancing the computational intensity.
+When information must be exchanged among the processors, it is beneficial if communication overlaps computation.
+The communication network tends to be the weakest link in parallel computation with latencies that are 5 to 6 orders of magnitude slower than ALU operations.

 Good algorithm desigms, sequential or parallel, take into account where, and how, operands need to be accessed.
 The key insight for sequential algorithm optimization is to be aware of the memory hierarchy.
-The insight for parallel algorithms is to be aware where in space the operands reside, and avoid accessing these remote operands.
+The insight for parallel algorithms is to be aware where in space the operands reside, and avoid accessing remote operands.
+Instead, the algorithm designer must orchestrate a global memory allocation and use as to hide the latency of communicating state among processors.

 Variability is another attribute that parallel algorithms are sensitive to.
 As tens of thousands of processors are working together, when the initial